Views and Trails

 Exclamation Point Trail

 On your way up the trail, just a short distance from the Chimney, catch your breath and enjoy the views of Lake Lure and Hickory Nut Gorge from the Opera Box.
-When you enter this unique spot, you’re covered by a rock overhang with a narrow horizontal opening that presents panoramic scenes of sky, water and trees, while the wind and the birds provide the perfect soundtrack.
+Here you are sheltered by a rock overhang that provides a window of panoramic mountain views, while the wind and the birds provide the perfect soundtrack.

 As you continue up the trail, you can find picture-perfect views of the Chimney with the American Flag blowing and the glistening waters of Lake Lure in the background.
 At this altitude, the cool breeze engages the senses.
 Lizards scurry across the near-vertical ledges and bonsai-like trees cling to the stone, while birds soar at eye level.
 It’s truly a chance to see the Park from a new perspective.

 The next major point of interest is the Devil’s Head … a menacing looking rock face that peers out over the Hickory Nut Gorge.
 This geologic anomaly formed naturally and is a testament to the power of erosion.
 If you are in the right place at the right time, you may even see a Peregrine Falcon perched on top of the Devil’s Head as it searches the skies for its next meal.